-The Directors of the Company as at the date of this Quarterly Statement are:
+The Directors of the Company as at the date of this Quarterly Statement are: Non-executive Directors: The Hon Sir Michael Kadoorie, Mr William Mocatta, Mr J. A. H. Leigh, Mr Andrew Brandler, Dr Y. B. Lee and Mr Philip Kadoorie Independent Non-executive Directors: Mr V. F. Moore, Sir Rod Eddington, Mr Nicholas C. Allen, Mr Vincent Cheng, Mrs Fanny Law, Mrs Zia Mody and Ms May Siew Boi Tan Executive Directors: Mr Richard Lancaster and Mr Geert Peeters

-Non-executive Directors: The Hon Sir Michael Kadoorie, Mr William Mocatta, Mr J. A. H. Leigh, Mr Andrew Brandler, Dr Y. B. Lee and Mr Philip Kadoorie Independent Non-executive Directors: Mr V. F. Moore, Sir Rod Eddington, Mr Nicholas C. Allen, Mr Vincent Cheng, Mrs Fanny Law, Mrs Zia Mody and Ms May Siew Boi Tan Executive Directors: Mr Richard Lancaster and Mr Geert Peeters This Statement is also available at the Investors Information section on the Company's website at www.clpgroup.com.
+This Statement will be despatched to Shareholders on 26 October 2018 and is also available at the Investors Information section on the Company's website at www.clpgroup.com.